 QUESTIONS TO ASK AND THE NON-SURGICAL ALTERNATIVES

 Revelations from A-list celebrities openly confessing to the odd nip or tuck could be one of the drivers for increased acceptance and de-stigmatising of aesthetics enhancement.
-So its no surprise to read a record number of Britions underwent cosmetic surgery in 2015, demonstrating the publics willing to view surgical enhancements as a way of looking good.
+So it’s no surprise to read a record number of Britons underwent cosmetic surgery in 2015, demonstrating the public willingness to view surgical enhancements or non-surgical alternatives as a way of looking good.